Setting Different Wallpapers

 Step 1.
 Press Win + E keys to open the File Explorer window.

 Step 2.
-Select multiple images by pressing Ctrl or Shift key, and then right click on the image that you want to set it as your primary monitor, while the images you want to use are still selected.
+Select multiple images by pressing Ctrl or Shift key, and then right-click on the image that you want to set as your primary monitor, while the images you want to use are still selected.

 Step 3.
 Select Set as desktop background from the right-click context menu.